 2. Operable

 User interface components and navigation must be operable.
-This means users must be able to operate the interface (the interface cannot require interaction that a user cannot perform).
+Users must be able to operate the interface (the interface cannot require interaction that a user cannot perform).

 • Make all functionality available from a keyboard.